powsybl/powsybl-optimizer/docs/optimizer/acOptimalPowerflow.md

 - Branches with one side open are considered in optimization.
 - The voltage controls are not taken into account in the optimization model, as its purpose is to determine them (see [OpenReac](index.md#openreac)).
   However, the remote control of generators and static var compensators is taken into account in the export of equipment's voltage target (see [Outputs](outputs.md#in-case-of-convergence)).
+- The AC emulation of HVDC lines is not considered in the optimization.
+Also, the losses due to the line and the converter stations themselves are not accounted for in the target used in the optimization.

 ## Constraints